canvasxyz/canvas/docs/index.md

 <div :class="$style.mainInner">

-Canvas is a peer-to-peer database, like a local-first version of Firebase.
+Canvas is a peer-to-peer database, like a local-first Firebase or InstantDB.

-Write applications from the frontend, and get the full programmability of a traditional backend, with the usability of a modern web database.
+Write applications without leaving your frontend.
+Get the full programmability of a traditional backend, with the usability of a modern web database.

 </div>